-Not too long ago, activity trackers started off as chunky and unattractive devices aimed at fitness freaks and technology buffs.
-Thankfully, those days are behind us and the tech community has grasped the importance of designing wearable technology that is both functional and attractive.
+Not too long ago, activity trackers started off as chunky and unattractive devices aimed at fitness freaks and techno-buffs.
+Thankfully, those days are behind us and the tech community has grasped the importance of designing products that are both functional and attractive.

 Essential reading: Wearables that keep you safe